CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 Here, `using` and `if` are subcommands, which we will see used more as the day goes on.

+The statement `gender == "male"` is a conditional statement which only loads male patients.
+We'll discuss later about [conditional statements][Restricting commands to subsets].

 Alternatively, if you have a very large data set, you can load in a small chunk of it.

 ```